 I am a native Floridian who attended Pine Crest School in both Boca Raton and Fort Lauderdale.
-I graduated Emory University with my Bachelors of Arts and Nova Southeastern University with my doctorate in psychology (Psy.D.).
+I graduated from Emory University with my Bachelors of Arts and Nova Southeastern University with my doctorate in psychology (Psy.D.).
 Currently, I am a Florida licensed clinical psychologist in private practice.
 My training and work experience includes schools, medical centers, university-based clinics, hospitals, and private practices.
-As a knowledgeable professional, I have years of experience working with children, adolescents, and adults as well as couples and families from diverse cultural backgrounds.
+I have completed Level 2 Training in the Gottman Method for Couples Therapy & integrate Gottman Method Couples Therapy methods in my couples therapy work.
+As a knowledgeable professional, I have years of experience working with children, adolescents, and adults as well as couples and families from diverse backgrounds.

-It is important to me to be an active, respected member of our community on both a personal and professional level.
-As the current President of the Florida Psychological Association (FPA) Palm Chapter and the Florida Psychological Association Early Career Psychologist Network Chair (incoming for 2016), I lead the development and implementation of policies that will have a positive impact on the field of psychology and our community.
+It is important to me to be an active, respected member of our community on a personal and professional level.
+As the past President of the Florida Psychological Association (FPA) Palm Chapter and the 2016-2017 Florida Psychological Association Early Career Psychologist Network Chair, I led the development and implementation of policies that have had a positive impact on the field of psychology and our community.
 Some of the other leadership positions I currently hold are Editor-in-Chief of the American Board of Professional Psychology (ABPP) Academy of Couple & Family Psychology newsletter, and Early Career Psychologist Board Member of the ABPP Academy of Couple & Family Psychology.
 In addition, I have my vendor badge approved by the Palm Beach School District Police Department.
-This allows me to provide services at any Palm Beach County school.
-I am also a qualified, court-appointed expert witness for Broward County and Miami-Dade County.
-I have been a featured guest on Miami’s radio station Power96.5 (owned by CBS Radio Stations Inc.) morning show discussing relationships.
-As a member of numerous local and national organizations, such as the Society for Family Psychologists, the Anxiety and Depression Association of America, CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder, Boca Raton’s Promise, and many more, I stay involved and connected to a large network of professionals.
-Every Wednesday morning from 8-9am, I have a segment on the Steve O and Rene Show on WBZT radio, station 1230 AM.
-I discuss various mental health topics and answer questions live on the radio.
-Examples of these topics include relationships, divorce, behavioral management, communication skills, stress management, parenting, addiction, anxiety, depression, education, bullying, and so much more!
+This allows me to provide services at any Palm Beach County public school.
+I am also a qualified, court-appointed expert witness.

 - Early Career Psychologist Co-Chair for Florida Psychological Association – Palm Chapter, 2015 – Present